mariaazcona/DistributedSystems24/README.md

 ./gradlew run
 ```

-Application will we available in http://localhost:8080.
+Application will we available in the link provided by the terminal.

-### Step 3: Try endpoints
+### Step 2: Try endpoints

 ```
 curl http://localhost:8080/users